AdobeDocs/experience-manager-65.en/help/communities/sites.md

 ### Group Templates for Groups Function {#group-templates-for-groups-function}

-When including a groups function in the site template, the configuration requires the specification of the group template choices allowed when a new group is created in the publish environment.
+When including a Groups function in the site template, the configuration requires the specification of the group template choices allowed when a new group is created in the publish environment.

 >[!CAUTION]
 >
->The Groups function must *not* be the *first nor the only* function in the site structure.
+>The Groups function must *not be the first nor the only* function in the site structure.

 ![site-functions](assets/site-functions.png)

-By selecting two or more community group templates, a choice is provided to the group administrator when actually creating a new group in the community.
+By selecting two or more community group templates, a choice is provided to the group administrator when actually creating a group in the community.

 ![site-function](assets/site-functions1.png)